Did you know that pacifiers can actually help prevent SIDS in babies by helping infants not to sleep too deeply?1

 Ryan & Rose – Cutie Pat All-in-One Pacifier

 Ryan & Rose’s – Cutie Pat All-in-One Pacifier looks like a baby doll pacifier as its so cute.
 Don’t just buy because it’s cute though, try out this pacifier because it’s a soother on one side and a teething ring on the other.

 If your baby wants to chew just flip it over and let them chew on the bead-shaped ring!

 Also, you can pick from three different nipples shapes – rounded no teeth, round with teeth, and flat.

 As expected, the Ryan & Rose soother is made of medical-grade silicone and free of all creepy elements.
 Knowing the pacifier’s safe will help you to enjoy the convenience of the combination design soother and teether.

 Also, you can pick from seven modern colors to match the modern design.

-The nipple mimics breastfeeding and allows for natural palette development with the rounded nipple and soft curves.
+The nipple mimics breastfeeding and is said to allow for natural palette development with a rounded nipple and soft curves.
 Baby will avoid skin rashes with built-in ventilation.